Updated: Oct 28, 2021

 Accessibility: Because are panels are shipped flat, we are able to access sites that may be difficult to reach for example, those on steep or narrow roadways.

 Sustainability: Our panelized fabrication system reduces waste by up to 50% compared to traditional building methods.
 Additionally, the nature of precision wall panel construction creates tight seams that contribute to a better insulated buildings.
 This reduce energy costs and environmental impacts.

 Time Savings: Panelized walls are erected much quicker than traditional construction methods resulting in time and cost savings.

 Quality: Wall panels are constructed in our climate-controlled facility and are built to meet (and typically exceed) your local building code requirements.
 Panels are dimensionally precise and square.

 Modular construction consists of building box like structures (modules) within a factory-controlled environment and then shipping the completed modules to a site for assembly.
 The entire sections are assembled together onsite with the use of cranes.
-Because of the associated shipping costs and limited customization, Stillwater Building Systems does not, at this time, offer modular construction solutions.
+Because of the associated shipping costs and limited customization, Stillwater Building Systems does not offer modular construction solutions.

 Quality: Entire sections of a structure are completed inside a climate-controlled factory setting.

 Environmentally Friendly: Less building material is needed onsite for construction

 Potential Time Savings: Possibility of delays due to weather, general contractors or sub-contractors is greatly reduced since construction time is much shorter, ranging between 2-4 months.